 On the diagram on the page, Why and how modern professionals learn, I showed the main ways that we know modern professionals learn both inside and outside their organisation in terms of their frequency.
 Whereas L&D hitherto has focused primarily on designing and delivering intermittent classroom training and e-learning, there is now a need to broaden the scope of their work to support all the ways kinds of learning as shown on the diagram below – and particularly adopt a new approach to enabling and supporting continuous learning and development.
 This essentially involves THREE overlapping streams of activity which I have mapped onto the diagram below.CILDframework

-- Empowering Independent Professional Continuous Learning – Encouraging and supporting individuals to become independent modern professional learners who organize and manage their own continuous self-improvement and self-development – both formally and informally
+- Empower individuals to become independent continuous learners who organise and manage their own continuous self-improvement and self-development

-- Supporting Continuous Improvement and Development through Daily Work – Helping managers grow and develop their teams, helping individuals get the most out of their daily work, and helping establish a knowledge sharing culture.
+- Help managers grow and develop their teams, help individuals get the most out of their daily work, and help establish a knowledge sharing culture.

 In terms of technology to underpin this continuous learning framework, it means

 - Empowering people to use their own self-selected tools (resources, networks and services) to organise and manage their own learning